steveiliop56/getashell/README.md

 > Warning ⚠️: The app is in early stages of development, I am still quite new to both writing full stack apps and using technologies like drizzle and react.
 Any contributions are welcome.

+### Todo

+- [x] Ability to pass extra arguments to container
+- [] Ability to save shell data
+- [] Ability to start shells on app start
+- [] Make the app know if shell is started or not
+- [] Edit container password/port
+- [] Handle db migrations on target computer not on build time

 ### Installation ⏬

 The installation is fast and straight forward.
 Just run the docker command bellow and you will have your ui ready in less than 5 minutes (depending on your internet connection lol).